Contact usCall us on 0800 222 733

 Volunteering is a great way to gain work experience and learn new skills, while also doing something that helps the community or the environment.

-You may meet people who can help you find related work, or act as a referees when you apply for paid jobs.
+You may meet people who can help you find related work, or act as a referee when you apply for paid jobs.

 - Working at a part-time job while you are still at school is a good idea, as long as you can handle your study and other commitments.
 It means you are earning an income as well as gaining work experience.